aivarsh/GitDemo/README.md

 # Git Demo Repo
 This is a smaple repository / sample app for the Git course.

+* This change is made by VS 2022

 ## Roadmap
 * Add new features
 * Fix the bugs